Bank Indonesia Museum: Museum

-The museum is closed on Mondays (including public holidays) and has an entrance fee of rp 5,000.
+The museum is closed on Mondays (including public holidays) and has an entrance fee of Rp5,000.

 The museum is designed to introduce the public to Bank Indonesia's role in Indonesian history, such as monetary policies and payment systems that change over time.
 The museum also provides visitors with an audio and visual experience on the history of currencies and trade in Indonesia from the pre-colonial era to the present state.
 It includes eras such as the early spice-trading history, Dutch East India Company spice monopoly in the Indonesian archipelago, banking system of the Dutch East Indies, currencies under Japanese occupation and ends on the economic crisis of 1997.

 The museum includes old currencies from around the world in its display collection, from as early as the 14th century pre-colonial era.